leocamelo/resultr/README.md

 ### Raising exceptions for bad results

-If you don't want to handle possible result errors, you can use `#except!`, that returns the result value when successful or raises an exception with the error reason, you can also provides a custom message for the exception.
+If you don't want to handle possible result errors, you can use `#expect!`, that returns the result value when successful or raises an exception with the error reason, you can also provides a custom message for the exception.